×

 We asked people if there is a lot of crime.
 They answered:

 "The Hague is generally considered a safe city, with a relatively low crime rate.
-Although there are some neighborhoods in The Hague that have higher crime rates than average, violent crimes generally do not occur in the city center," said one expat who made the move to The Hague.
+Although there are some neighborhoods in The Hague that have higher crime rates than average, violent crimes generally do not occur in the city center," remarked one expat who made the move to The Hague.

 Is there a lot of diversity?
 Are people in The Hague accepting of differences?